nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 > not only be running multiple parallel processes for this service, each scheduler service will handle incoming
 > requests in a goroutine, which means there will always be something to process incoming messages.

+When the API sends a message to the scheduler to spin up a lesson, we should leverage [request reply](https://nats-io.github.io/docs/developer/concepts/reqreply.html) to ensure a scheduler handled it.
+If this fails, that means no scheduler is available and the API should mark the livelesson as failed.

 Message queue design.
 As long as there's a component to translate events to achievements